📖 Get Git

 - GitHub Integration

-- Leverage GitHub to store code online and enable teamwork on projects.
+- Leverage GitHub to store code online and enable collaboration.

 - Global Configuration